DevalPatelDevloper/RadzenBlazorApplication/README.md

 - Right-click solution > Restore NuGet Packages

 ### Step 4: Run the Application
-- Press F5 or Ctrl+F5 to launch the app
+- Use F5 or CLI (dotnet run) to launch the app

 The default Radzen layout and navigation will load